 Dethatching is a valuable service for encouraging a healthy lawn.
-Thatch is the matted layer of dead and decaying grass, stems, and roots.
+Moreover; thatch is the matted layer of dead and decaying grass, stems, and roots.
 Grass clippings which are 80% water and decompose quickly, do not contribute to thatch.
-Light thatch is beneficial for lawns, it provides shade for roots and retains moisture.
-Larger quantities of thatch however need to be removed before problems occur.
+In addition; light thatch is beneficial for lawns, it provides shade for roots and retains moisture.
+But; larger quantities of matted debris, however, need to be removed before problems occur.

 Too much thatch calls for dethatching

-If thatch is one half inch or greater, it interferes with nutritional needs of grass.
-If thatch layer is too thick this will keep water and nutrients from reaching roots.
-If this occurs the grass will take on a yellow appearance.
-This change of color is due to lack of elements such as nitrogen and iron.
-Not only is this damaging to a lawn, but unhealthy grass encourages weed growth.
+If the dead matter is one-half inch or higher, it interferes with nutritional needs of grass.
+Furthermore; when a thatch layer is too thick, this will keep water and nutrients from reaching roots.
+And, should this occur, the grass will take on a yellow appearance.
+This change in color is due to the lack of elements such as nitrogen and iron.
+In fact; not only is this damaging to a lawn, but unhealthy grass encourages weed growth.

 Excess of thatch also prevents new grass seeds from reaching the soil to germinate.
-These signs are all indicative of excess thatch and this calls for dethatching.
+Additionally; these signs are all indicative of excess thatch, and this calls for dethatching.

-Though labor intensive, small lawns can be dethatched by rigorous hand raking.
-Larger lawns require power rakes or dethatchers.
-The process has to be properly timed to avoid damaging new grass plants.
-207 Lawn Care is professionally equipped to handle dethatching of any size lawn.
-Our equipment is professional commercial grade and it is efficient.
+Vigorous hand raking of small lawns will remove thatch, but this is labor intensive.
+Moreover; larger turf areas require power rakes or dethatchers.
+The process has to be correctly timed to avoid damaging new grass plants.
+So; 207 Lawn Care is professionally equipped to handle dethatching of any size lawn.
+Our equipment is professional commercial grade, and it is efficient.

 One way to prevent thatch buildup is to aerate.
 This process removes small plugs of turf from the soil.
-We at 207 Lawn Care believe it’s good practice to do both.
-This process would provide optimum lawn and landscape care.
-This allows the proper nutrients, water and seeds to reach the soil.
+In addition; we at 207 Lawn Care believe it’s good practice to do both.
+This process would provide optimum grass and landscape care.
+Moreover; beneficial insects are also of benefit when added to a yard.
+Specific earthworms, for example, help to consume thatch, then release nutrients to benefit the soil.
+Clearly; keeping excess thatch at bay allows the proper nutrients, water, and seeds to reach the soil.
 Being proactive in maintaining a lawn and landscape pays dividends in the long run.
-For areas with thin grass, dethatching and aeration are instrumental in lawn building.
+Furthermore; for areas with thin grass, dethatching, aeration, and beneficial insects are instrumental in lawn building.

-Thatch is a natural result of lawn care, it is a normal element.
-It may go largely unnoticed until it creates a problem through excess buildup.
-If your lawn turns yellow or looks unhealthy, it may need to be dethatched.
+Thatch is a natural result of lawn care; it is a typical element.
+But it may go largely unnoticed until it creates a problem through excess buildup.
+Moreover; dethatching is typically warranted when your lawn turns yellow or looks unhealthy.